sulu/docs/detail-specification/300-webspaces/DET-302-workspaces.md

 ```
 There will be a file for each workspace.
 It contains a root workspace node, which has some subnodes defining a name, a key, many localization (with a tree structure) and a list of all the portals.
 The workspace defines an area for all the content, and a portal is built on top of this content.
+Every workspace must also define which theme is used, and which templates of this theme should be included.

 A portal includes different localizations (which can also be configured in the xml).
 A portal also gets an own name and key, and defines the resource locator strategy.
-Every portal must also define which theme is used, and which templates of this theme should be included.
 Every portal must also define a list of environments, which will be chosen by the environment variable (which is the type of each environment).
 Every environment defines its own urls, containing a pattern to describe language, country and segment (written in curly braces), or these values are defined in the url node, as you can see above.

 #####Interpreting